hillaper/Rela2x/README.md

 ## Warnings

-Rela²x is not designed for spin systems where the dimension of *R* exceeds 100, and should be used with caution in such cases.
-Specifically, displaying the entire operator matrix may cause Jupyter Notebook to crash.
+Rela²x is not designed for spin systems where the dimension of *R* exceeds ~150, and should be used with caution in such cases.
+Specifically, displaying the entire matrix `R.op` may cause Jupyter Notebook to crash.
 Larger systems can still be computed, and the `rate` function can be useful in these scenarios.

 ## Advanced Users